PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-06 10:33:39
+Last updated: 2024-04-06 10:34:13
-Random Quote: Ramsay.
-Snow, my wife called me before she ate her fingers, but I say Bolton.  -  Ramsay Bolton
+Random Quote: I let each man cut me once, before I kill him.
+Count the cuts and you will know how many Strong Belwas has slain.  -  Strong Belwas